Ueur/Google_Scholar_Python_New_Entries/README.md

 - S. Lichter
 - M. Werwath

-whose articles in Google Scholar do not link to their pages.
+These professors' articles in Google Scholar do not link to their pages.
 This list can be modified as professors join or leave the department.

 After running the script in google_scholar_panorama.py, new results since the last check is in new_add_result, which can then be added to the newsletter.